Succession battle at U.S. financial agency seen headed to courts

 “The White House would have an alarming degree of direct control over financial regulation, supervision, and enforcement,” Waters said in a statement.

-Reporting by Roberta Rampton in West Palm Beach, Florida, and Idrees Ali in Washington; Additional reporting by Patrick Rucker and Michelle Price in Washington; Editing by Leslie Adler
+Reporting by Roberta Rampton in West Palm Beach, Florida, and Idrees Ali in Washington; Additional reporting by Patrick Rucker and Michelle Price in Washington; Editing by Leslie Adler and Marguerita Choy